VitalR/FractionalNFT/README.md

 ## Fractional NFT Project
+NFT Fractionalizer with Purchase, Redeem and Buyout Functionality

 ### About this repo
 It is a [Foundry](https://book.getfoundry.sh/) repo with Solidity tests powered by the [ds-test library](https://github.com/dapphub/ds-test/).